 Blockchain reorganization, popularly known as reorgs, occurs when validators disagree on the accuracy of a chain and remove existing blocks.
 Reorgs lead to delayed transaction confirmation, and high node costs, and the blockchain becomes more vulnerable to attacks.

 It is cheaper to reorganize the last N blocks in the Stacks chain compared to the Bitcoin network.
-Thus, malicious miners can easily reorganize the Stacks chain history and alter transaction history.
+Thus, malicious miners can reorganize the Stacks chain history and alter transaction history.

 How Will Nakamoto Achieve 100% Bitcoin Finality?